codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 >Note that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
 A runner is **not** needed in clusters that are used for _deployment_.
 It is possible to deploy applications on clusters that are not currently running the runner.

-The installation process takes care of **?CLARIFY?** all the components of the runner and any resources (config-maps, secrets, volumes) they require.
+The installation process **takes care of ?CLARIFY?** all the components of the runner and any resources (config-maps, secrets, volumes) they require.

 ## Prerequisites

-To use the Codefresh runner you need the following:
+The Codefresh runner requires the following:

 1. Kubernetes cluster with outgoing Internet access (with version later than 1.10).
 Each node should have **at least?** 50GB disk size.
-1. A [Codefresh account](https://codefresh.io/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
+1. [Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
-1. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate to your Codefresh account.
+1. [Codefresh CLI token](https://codefresh.io/docs/integrations/codefresh-api/#authentication-instructions) to authenticate to your Codefresh account.

 Installation can happen from any workstation or laptop that has access (i.e. via `kubectl`) to the Kubernetes cluster that will run Codefresh builds.
 The Codefresh runner will authenticate to your Codefresh account by using the Codefresh CLI token.